The most important facts about vaccination against Mpox / "monkeypox"

 - HamburgSpecial case.
 Although there is no vaccination agreement in accordance with the vaccination guideline, there is an agreement to carry out the vaccination; vaccination is free of charge and also for uninsured people, apparently from the remaining stocks of the federal government from the procurement carried out in 2022, which are distributed by the social welfare authority.
 The social welfare authorities and the Hamburg Association of Statutory Health Insurance Physicians have agreed to initially only supply the HIV-focussed practices that are most frequently confronted with this virus.
 Those eligible for vaccination can contact one of the https://www.kvhh.net/de/praxis/aktuelle-meldungen/mpox-affenpockenvirus-who-ruft-weltweite-notlage-aus.html contact the practices mentioned; information from the Association of Statutory Health Insurance Physicians from 23.8.2024

-- North Rhine-Westphalia in the area of the North Rhine Association of Statutory Health Insurance Physicians (Source)
+- North Rhine-Westphalia (Associations of Statutory Health Insurance Physicians North Rhine [Source] and Westphalia-Lippe [Source])

 - Rhineland-Palatinate (Source(Information from the Association of Statutory Health Insurance Physicians dated 23 August)